← Back to all foods

 Sweet basil (Ocimum basilicum) is an aromatic herb in the mint family, native to tropical regions of Central Africa and Southeast Asia.
 It is the most common culinary basil, though Thai basil, holy basil (tulsi), and purple basil are also widely used.

 Basil is central to Italian cuisine (pesto, caprese, pasta sauces), Thai cooking (stir-fries, curries), and Vietnamese dishes (pho garnish).
 It is typically added fresh at the end of cooking to preserve its volatile oils and flavor.
+That is also why it fits anti-inflammatory cooking so naturally: a small handful can make simple ingredients feel more complete without much extra effort.

 Why basil may support an anti-inflammatory diet